Stephen Addison

 Fighting Knife Crime

-Growing up in one of the most deprived communities in the UK, Stephen Addison was exposed to a lifestyle of gangs and crime.
+In communities where violence feels like a constant companion, finding a way out can seem impossible.
+Stephen Addison knows this reality all too well.
+Having grown up in one of the UK's most deprived areas, he was immersed in a world of gangs and crime from an early age.
 Losing valued friends to gang violence and life imprisonment, Stephen was heading in the same direction.
-However, a bad dream forced Stephen to turn his life around and find hope in Jesus.
+However, a bad dream forced him to turn his life around and find hope in Jesus.

 January 2023